toptraderke/freetradingbots/README.md

 Create an Account:
 https://rb.gy/xqt44t

+# WOndering how to deposit

+# Please follow this steps: -
+- Kindly send the amount you want to deposit to till 4475834 (GEIGHTFORGEIGHT INVESTMENT)
+- whatsapp your cr number to 0792 673 175
+- wait 1 minute and the deposit should be done
+- check your account to ensure the dollars have been credited

+-
 Usage
 Check the guide inside each bot’s directory to learn how to deploy and customize the trading bot.